tianyizhu/cs225Final/results.md

 You can also choose to generate the path animation or not, and it will start generating the gif after you name the output file.

-For example, I want to find the shortest path from SHA to USH and save the gif in "Shortes.gif", this is what I should do:
+For example, I want to find the shortest path from SHA to USH and save the gif in "Shortes.gif", this is what I should do after "./main" step by step:

-5cd139663fc54188d6d18621090c9c3.png
+SHA
+USH
+——————————
+1
+——————————
+yes
+——————————
+Filename

-Then the gif file will be generated under the "build" folder:
+Then the gif file will be generated under the "build" folder.
+Please ignore the warning that similiar to:
-4cacf40ff3ee39d8650bd6b931e9576.png
+"WARNING: Call to cs225::PNG::getPixel(1645,4294966922) tries to access y=4294966922, which is outside of the image (image height: 961).
+       : Truncating y to 960"

 And the image version can be found at "output-source.png" in the "build" folder.